gnolang/gno/docs/getting-started/playground/start.md

 ### Share

-This feature allows users to get a permanent shortlink to the code found in the playground at the time of clicking.
-This way, Gno code can be shared easily.
+The **Share** feature provides users with a permanent shortlink to the current Gno code in the playground, making it a simple and easy way to do code-sharing.
+Links created via the **Share** feature initially set to expire after 5 years, ensuring the shared code remains accessible over an extended period.

 ### Deploy